 Should you buy the Brother PocketJet PJ763mfi?

 The Brother PocketJet PJ763mfi is an impressive specimen, and we've listed it among our top compact printers.
 However, even with its super mobile design, it’s not recommended for most shoppers because the functionality here is very limited.
+If you want something small and portable, but not quite pocket sized, then try the HP OfficeJet 200 Mobile instead.
 If you need to print monochrome documents on the go, the PocketJet is the most portable option, but it’s far less capable than a portable inkjet and less versatile in what it can print.
 It also has much more demanding supply and upkeep needs, although the lack of ink is a money-saving bonus.